hurole/RcloneX/README.md

 # RcloneX

-A web UI form Rclone
+A web UI for Rclone.